bgraedel/arcos4py/README.md

 ## Features

-Automated Recognition of Collective Signalling for python (arcos4py) is a python port of the R package ARCOS (https://github.com/dmattek/ARCOS
-) to identify collective spatial events in time-series data.
+Automated Recognition of Collective Signalling for python (arcos4py) is a python port of the R package ARCOS (https://github.com/dmattek/ARCOS) to identify collective spatial events in time-series data.
 The software identifies collective protein activation in 2- and 3D cell cultures and can track events over time.
 Such collective waves have been recently identified in various biological systems and have been demonstrated to play a crucial role in the maintenance of epithelial homeostasis (Gagliardi et al., 2020, Takeuchi et al., 2020, Aikin et al., 2020), in the acinar morphogenesis (Ender et al., 2020), osteoblast regeneration (De Simone et al., 2021), and the coordination of collective cell migration (Aoki et al., 2017, Hino et al., 2020).

 Despite its focus on cell signaling, the framework can also be applied to other spatiotemporally correlated phenomena.

 ### Todo's
-- Add additional plotting functions such as noodle plots for collective-id tracks
 - Add additional tests for binarization and de-biasing modules.
 - Add example processing to documentation with images of collective events.